-Most certificate programs: 30 units are needed to graduate; the maximum timeframe to complete the program would be 45 attempted units.
+Most Certificates: 30 units are needed to graduate; the maximum timeframe (MTF) to complete the program would be 45 attempted units (30 x 150% = 45).

-Most degree and transfer programs: 60 units or more are needed to graduate; the maximum timeframe to complete the program would be 90 attempted units
+Most Associate Degrees: 60 units are needed to graduate; the MTF to complete the program would be 90 attempted units (60 x 150% = 90).

-- Up to 30 units of remedial coursework may be excluded from the student's cumulative units attempted.
+- Up to 30 units of remedial coursework may be excluded when determining MTF.

-- All repeated coursework and courses disregarded under Academic Renewal will be included in units attempted.
+- All SCCCD repeated coursework and courses disregarded under Academic Renewal will be included when determining MTF.

 - All units from colleges outside SCCCD that count towards the student’s current major will be included when determining MTF.
 It is the student’s responsibility to notify the Financial Aid Office of any change of major.
-The Financial Aid Office reserves the right to require official academic transcripts from all colleges outside SCCCD before determining eligibility.
+The Financial Aid Office may require official academic transcripts from all colleges outside SCCCD before determining eligibility.

 II.
 Financial Aid Warning

-If you complete a semester on warning, you must have your academic progress reviewed before your financial aid eligibility for the following semester is determined.
-Due to the short time period between semesters, there will be at least a three week delay in the notification of eligibility.
-If eligible, any disbursements of student aid will also be delayed.
+Students who complete a semester on Warning must have their academic progress reviewed before their financial aid eligibility for the following semester is determined.
+Due to the short time between semesters, there may be a delay in notification of eligibility.
+If eligible, disbursements of student aid may also be delayed.

 III.
 Financial Aid Disqualification

-Under certain conditions, students placed on disqualification may file an appeal for consideration of reinstatement of financial aid eligibility.
+Under certain conditions, students placed on Disqualification may file an appeal for reinstatement of financial aid eligibility.
 The institution may consider a broad range of special circumstances deemed appropriate.
 Supporting documentation may be requested.

-- Be enrolled in and attending an eligible program for the purpose of completing an AA/AS degree, transfer requirement, or certificate program,
+- Be enrolled in and pursuing an eligible program for the purpose of completing an AA/AS degree, transfer requirement, or certificate program,

 - Follow the academic plan outlined by the Appeal Committee,

-- Receive credit for at least 67% of the total units attempted, And
+- Receive credit for at least 67% of the units attempted,

 Students who complete a semester on Probation must have their academic progress reviewed before their financial aid eligibility for the following semester is determined.
-Due to the short time period between semesters, there will be at least a three week delay in the notification of eligibility.
-If eligible, any disbursements of student aid will also be delayed.
-If you meet all requirements during the Probation semester, the Probation status will continue for the following semester, unless you reach MTF and therefore are disqualified.
+Due to the short time between semesters, there may be a delay in notification of eligibility.
+If eligible, disbursements may also be delayed.